TheSoftwareHouse/babelsheet-js/docs-src/configuration.md

     <details>
       <summary>CLIENT_ID and CLIENT_SECRET as params</summary>
       <p>
-        You don't have to create .env file, you can pass CLIENT_ID and CLIENT_SECRET values as parameters to babelsheet:
+        You don't have to create .env.babelsheet file, you can pass CLIENT_ID and CLIENT_SECRET values as parameters to babelsheet:
         `npm generate --config --client_id <yours-client-id> --client_secret <yours-client-secret>`
       </p>
     </details>